mariomka/vue-datetime/README.md

 The component is based on [Moment.js](https://momentjs.com), check out documentation to set dates (ISO 8601 recommended), `input-format` and `moment-locale`.

+## Time zone

+If a time zone offset is not present, the local time zone is used.

+The user selects in his local time but datetime returned is UTC.

 ## Events

 Component emits the `input` event.